Nobel Prize controversies: Economics

 Economics was not on Nobel's original list of prize disciplines.
 Sweden's central bank Sveriges Riksbank created the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 1969.
 Although it is governed by the same rules as the others, many, including members of the Nobel family, criticized this prize for violating Nobel's intent.
-As of 2025, the faculty of the University of Chicago had garnered nine Prizes—far more than any other university.
-This led to claims of bias against alternative or heterodox economics.
+As of 2025, the faculty of the University of Chicago had garnered 15 prizes followed by MIT with 10 and Harvard University with 9.

+1976

+The 1976 prize was awarded to Milton Friedman "for his achievements in the fields of consumption analysis, monetary history and theory and for his demonstration of the complexity of stabilisation policy".
+The award caused international protests because of Friedman's association with Chilean dictator Augusto Pinochet.
+During March 1975, Friedman visited Chile and gave lectures on inflation, meeting with Pinochet and other government officials.

 1994

 The 1994 prize to John Forbes Nash and others "for their pioneering analysis of equilibria in the theory of non-cooperative games" caused controversy within the selection committee because of Nash's mental illness and alleged anti-Semitism.
 The controversy resulted in a change to the governing committee: members served three-year instead of unlimited terms and the prize's scope expanded to include political science, psychology, and sociology.